Samihaamin/samihaamin.github.io/README.md

 # samihaamin.github.io
-Personal Website

-I used bootstrap as a starting point and modified HTML/CSS code to fit my needs.
-See the results [here](http://samihaamin.me).
+For my personal website, I wanted a clean UI.
+Using Bootstrap, HTML and CSS, I came up with [this](http://samihaamin.me).